- Gastronomic Lisbon: where to try the author’s menu and where to go for lunch and dinner

-The Portuguese capital is known not onlythanks to the hilly terrain and beautiful views, music festivals and vibrant nightlife.
-Lisbon is a gourmet's paradise.
-Excellent quality of products, new ideas combined with traditions, a propensity to experiment with leading chefs, a wide selection of local wines - all at surprisingly affordable prices - attract connoisseurs of delicious food from all over the world.
-We tell where to satisfy the hunger in the Portuguese capital.
+The capital of Portugal is known not only for its rolling hills and beautiful views, music festivals and vibrant nightlife.
+Lisbon is a gourmet paradise.
+The excellent quality of the products, new ideas combined with traditions, a tendency to experiment with leading chefs, a wide selection of local wines – all at surprisingly affordable prices – attract connoisseurs of delicious food from around the world.
+We tell where to satisfy hunger in the Portuguese capital.

 Gastronomic Lisbon: where to try the author’s menu and where to go for lunch and dinner

-"High" Portuguese cuisine can be enjoyed in the restaurant Belcanto (Largo de São Carlos), which opened its doors in 1958.
-Since 2012, it is headed by the chef Jose Aviles, who won the first Michelin star in 2013, and the second in 2015.
-Aviles is also the owner of a chain of restaurants in the capital and in the north - in Porto.
-He so skillfully creates variations with fish, meat, fruits and vegetables, which is almost impossible to guess all the elements of dishes and sauces.
-From the menu, you should try the mullet in a liver sauce and fruit ice cream.
-It is better to order a table in a few weeks (or even better - 1-2 months) forward.
-Prices for the menu -150 euros or 90-120 euros à la carte.
+Fine Portuguese cuisine at the restaurant Belcanto (Largo de São Carlos), opened its doors in 1958.
+Since 2012, he has been run by Chef Jose Avilles, who received the first Michelin star in 2013 and the second in 2015.
+Avilles also owns a chain of restaurants in the capital and in the north, in Porto.
+He so skillfully creates variations with fish, meat, fruits and vegetables, that it is almost impossible to guess all the components of dishes and sauces.
+From the menu, you should definitely try mullet in liver sauce and popsicles.
+It is better to book a table in a few weeks (or even better – in 1-2 months) in advance.
+The prices on the menu are 150 euros or 90-120 euros à la carte.

-Restaurant Feitoria (Doca do Bom Sucesso, Altis Belem Hotel) opened in 2009 in the Belem region nearthe Tagus River.
-The favorite of local gourmets, the chef Joao Rodriguez prefers seasonal products from the region, as well as traditional Portuguese cuisine, diluting it with exotic spices from the Far East and Asia.
-For a greater impression, his assistants finish cooking many dishes on guests' tables.
-Indeed, a trip to Feitoria is similar to an entertaining show where numerous surprises await guests between the main dishes, for example, snacks that reproduce the culinary map of Portugal, or a dessert that hangs from the snow-covered banzai bushes, and when the meringue falls into the mouth, then from the nostrils of visitors , like fairy-tale dragons, smoke starts to go.
-The restaurant has a menu for vegetarians called Terra - Earth.
-The chef and his kitchen have already been repeatedly awarded with numerous prizes, including the Michelin star.
-Two years ago, the International Academy of Gastronomy (IAG) honored João Rodriguez with the title of Chef d'Avenir.
-For a full-fledged culinary adventure, we recommend trying a special menu of six dishes, which is changed depending on the season.
-The price for the menu is 90-140 euros, à la carte - 75-90 euros.
+Restaurant Feitoria (Doca do Bom Sucesso, Altis Belem Hotel) opened in 2009 in the Belem area near the Tagus River.
+A favorite of local gourmets, chef Joao Rodriguez prefers seasonal products from the region, as well as traditional Portuguese cuisine, diluting it with exotic spices from the Far East and from Asia.
+For a greater impression, his assistants complete the preparation of many dishes on the tables of the guests.
+Indeed, a trip to Feitoria is like an entertaining show, where many surprises await the guests between the main dishes, for example snacks that reproduce the culinary map of Portugal, or a dessert that hangs from leaves of snow-covered banzai bushes, and when the meringues fall into the mouth, then from the nostrils of visitors , like fairy dragons, smoke begins to go.
+The restaurant has a vegetarian menu called Terra – Earth.
+The chef and his kitchen have been repeatedly awarded with numerous prizes, including the Michelin star.
+Two years ago, the International Academy of Gastronomy (IAG) awarded João Rodriguez the title of Chef of the Future (Chef d’Avenir).
+For a full culinary adventure, we advise you to try the signature six-course menu, which changes depending on the season.
+The price for the menu is 90-140 euros, à la carte – 75-90 euros.

-Another famous chef in Lisbon is Alexander Silva, who in 2015 opened his own restaurant Loco (R. Navegantes 53).
-In the foyer of the visitor "meets" an olive tree -symbol of nature and organic processes.
-Open kitchen has the size of a hall for visitors.
-Dishes are called "moments" here, and they are part of two menus of 14 and 18 items.
-Many of the "moments" are not always served on plates.
-Sometimes a waiter can approach a guest with a sentence: "Open your mouth and close your eyes."
-And then he holds out a spoon and puts a "surprise" in the mouth.
-But the biggest surprise is that you never know what menu is waiting for you tomorrow.
-This year, Silva has two new ideas.
-He invited famous chefs to prepare dinner in "four hands", and also opened a special room (Loco I + D) in a restaurant where they study the products and their qualities.
-The price for a menu without drinks - from 80 euros, from 70 euros à la carte.
+Another famous chef in Lisbon is Alexander Silva, who opened his own restaurant in 2015 Loco (R. Navegantes 53).
+In the lobby of the visitor, an “olive tree” meets – a symbol of nature and organic processes.
+The open kitchen has the size of a hall for visitors.
+Dishes are called “moments” here, and they are an integral part of two menus of 14 and 18 items.
+Many of the “moments” are not always served on plates.
+Sometimes the waiter may come up to the guest with the sentence: “Open your mouth and close your eyes.”
+And then he holds out a spoon and puts a “surprise” on the guest’s mouth.
+But the biggest surprise is that you never know which menu awaits you tomorrow.
+Silva has two new ideas this year.
+He invited well-known chefs to prepare a four-handed dinner, and also opened a special room (Loco I + D) in a restaurant where they study products and their qualities.
+The price for the menu without drinks is from 80 euros, from 70 euros à la carte.

-Enrique Sa Pessoa manages Michelin restaurant cuisine Alma (R. Anchieta 15), which opened in 2009 and is located in the buildingan old bookstore "Bertrand".
-The floor and walls, only slightly polished, retained the old structures.
+Enrique Sa Pessoa runs the Michelin-starred restaurant Alma (R. Anchieta 15), which has been open since 2009 and is housed in the building of the old Bertrand bookstore.
+The floor and walls, only slightly polished, retained their old structure.
 Only a few mirrors, tapestries and works of contemporary artists adorn this room of the XVIII century.
-Chairs and tables made of walnut wood are created in a modern and functional style.
-Two halls have six tables, each of them - a review of the kitchen and shelves with a collection of wines.
-Sa Pessoa prepares from the heart ("alma" in Portuguese) and does not like "shortcuts".
-For him there is only a good and bad kitchen.
-The first determines the quality of the product, perfect technique and exquisite taste.
+Walnut chairs and tables are designed in a modern, functional style.
+Two halls have six tables, each of them has an overview of the kitchen and shelves with a collection of wines.
+Sa Pessoa cooks from the heart (“Alma” in Portuguese) and does not like shortcuts.
+For him, there is only good and bad cuisine.
+The first is determined by the quality of the product, the perfect execution technique and refined taste.
 Its restaurant is open for lunch and dinner.
-It offers two types of menus, among dishes - gazpacho from basil, foie gras with frothy sauce, fruits and vegetables and truly divine fruit and chocolate desserts.
-The price for the menu is 80-100 euros, 75-90 euros à la carte.
+It offers two types of menus, among dishes – gazpacho from basil, foie gras with foamy sauce, fruits and vegetables and truly divine fruit and chocolate desserts.
+The price of the menu is 80-100 euros, 75-90 euros à la carte.

-Among the fine restaurants, perhaps, only Alma offers lunches.
-However, a wonderful alternative could be a dinner in the already ready to receive a Michelin star restaurant Varanda Hotels Four Seasons Ritz (Serves also dinners).
+Among the gourmet restaurants, perhaps only Alma offers lunch.
+However, lunch at a restaurant ready to receive Michelin stars can be a great alternative.
+Varanda Hotels Four Seasons Ritz (also serves dinners).
 The atmosphere here is unusually pleasant, a bit nostalgic.
-After all, the building was built even under the dictator Salazar.
-In winter you can stay in solemn halls with heavy crystal chandeliers, works of art and furniture in the Art Nouveau and Art Deco style.
-In summer, the opportunity to dine on the terrace overlooking the park of Edward VII is added to this pleasure.
-Named menus from the French chef Pascal Maynard skillfully combine dishes from fish and seafood, meat and vegetables, there is a rich selection of wines.
-For sweeties, this restaurant is a paradise.
-His desserts (especially chocolate and praline) are considered the best in the city.
+After all, the building was built under the dictator Salazar.
+In winter, guests can sit in ceremonial rooms with heavy crystal chandeliers, artwork and Art Nouveau furniture.
+In summer, this pleasure is added to the opportunity to dine on the terrace overlooking the park of Edward VII.
+Named menus from the French chef Pascal Maynard skillfully combine dishes of fish and seafood, meat and vegetables, there is a wide selection of wines.
+For the sweet tooth, this restaurant is a real paradise.
+His desserts (especially chocolate and pralines) are considered the best in the city.
 The price for the menu is 100-150 euros.

-For meat dishes and red wine it is better to go to a restaurant RIB Beef & Wine Lisboa (Praça do Comércio, 31A), which is one of the best places in the cityfor fans of wine and steaks from certified DOP-meat (protected designation of origin).
-We recommend to try the firm steaks Tomahawk Ribeye, Chateaubriand and RIB Eye.
-Snacks such as tomato soup, several kinds of freshly prepared sauces, fine red wines from the region and dessert (especially lemon sorbet) are served to the steak.
-The price of lunch without drinks - from 20 euros, dinner - from 35 euros.
+For meat delicacies and red wine it is better to go to a restaurant Rib beef & Wine Lisboa (Praça do Comércio, 31A), which is one of the best places in the city for lovers of wine and steaks from certified DOP meat (protected designation of origin).
+We recommend tasting Tomahawk Ribeye, Chateaubriand and RIB Eye branded steaks.
+Appetizers such as tomato soup, several types of freshly made sauces, fine red wines from the region and dessert (especially lemon sorbet) are served with steaks.
+The price of lunch without drinks – from 20 euros, dinner – from 35 euros.

 Where to eat in Lisbon

-On the cult market Time Out Mercado da Ribeira (Av.
-24 de Julho, 49) with its cozy stands, numeroussmall cafes and bars can be found a good alternative to restaurants, if you want a quick snack.
-There are also stands of the best chefs of Lisbon: Alexandra Silva, Enrique Sa Pessoa, Vitora Claro and others, as well as famous stores like Conserveira Nacional or Garrafeira.
-In Arcádia they still make one of the most famous and traditional chocolates of Portugal, and Santini is not only the best brand of ice cream in the country, but also one of the best in the world.
+In the cult market Time Out Mercado da Ribeira (Av.
+24 de Julho, 49) with its cozy stands, numerous small cafes and bars, you can find a good alternative to restaurants if you want a quick snack.
+There are also stands of the best chefs of Lisbon: Alexander Silva, Enrique Sa Pessoa, Vitor Claro and others, as well as well-known stores like Conserveira Nacional or Garrafeira.
+Arcádia still produces one of Portugal’s most famous and traditional chocolates, and Santini is not only the best ice cream brand in the country, but also one of the best in the world.

-Over a cup of coffee it will be pleasant to sit in a coffee house open since 1905 A Brasileira in R. Garrett Street, 120.
-The best chocolate croissants are made in a coffee house Cafe Benard, immediately, in the neighborhood, in the street R. Garrett, 104.
+Having a cup of coffee will be a pleasure to sit in a coffee shop open since 1905 A Brasileira at 120 R. Garrett.
+The best chocolate croissants are made in a coffee shop.
+Cafe benard, right next door, on R. Garrett 104.

-Lisbon is on seven hills, andtherefore, it is a city of beautiful views, whether it is tiled roofs and labyrinths of small streets or the Tagus River and bridges connecting the bay with the Atlantic.
-We invite you to join them with pleasant pastime in one of the restaurants, bars or clubs with a panoramic terrace.
+Lisbon is located on seven hills, and therefore, it is a city of beautiful views, whether it is tiled roofs and labyrinths of streets or the Tagus River and bridges connecting the bay with the Atlantic.
+We offer you to combine a review with a pleasant pastime in one of the restaurants, bars or clubs with a panoramic terrace.

 Terraço Bar Limão (Avenida Duque de Loulé, 81–83)

-This bar is located on the 10th floor of a 18th-century building,which has now opened a boutique hotel H10 Duque de Loulé.
-From the terrace you can see the roofs of the houses and the river.
-Cocktails here cost from 8-12 euros, snacks - 7-10 euros.
+This bar is located on the 10th floor of an 18th-century building that has now opened the H10 Duque de Loulé Boutique Hotel.
+The terrace offers views of the rooftops and the river.
+Cocktails here cost from 8-12 euros, snacks – 7-10 euros.